Dark haired Teen girl in striped sweater on couch with laptop, planner, blanket

 Spring College Planning Checklist for High School Juniors

-Junior year is a turning point for many families because it marks the year when college planning activities begin to consume all your free time.
+Junior year is a turning point for many students because it marks the year when college planning activities begin to consume all your free time.
 It helps to go into your senior year of high school with a plan, so start now to ensure that you don’t fall behind.
 Here’s what you should be doing the spring of your junior year and into the summer.

 Your quick spring college planning checklist